ACB-prgm/Phase_4_Project/README.md

 ### Text Processing
-1. Cleaning
+1. **Cleaning**
  - Remove irrelevant data such as URLs, digits, non-ASCII characters, single letter words, capitalization, and punctuation.
  - Replaced filtered swear words denoted with repeating asterisks with the word "cuss"
-2. Normalization
+2. **Normalization**
  - Removed Stop words via the `nltk` library
  - Lemmatized words to their base form
  - Replaced all references to specific products/services with the word "product"
-3. Vectorization
+3. **Vectorization**
  - Using a technique called bag-of-words, each word is assigned a numerical value.

  <img src="https://user-images.githubusercontent.com/63984796/228379516-09e93837-5050-488f-893f-dcc610c8617e.png" alt="TextProcessing" width="500" align="center"/>

 ### Model Development and Evaluation
 The pre-processed text data was then used to develop machine learning models for sentiment analysis.
-Two categories of models were developed: a binary classification model for predicting positive or negative sentiment, and a multiclass classification model for predicting sentiment across multiple categories.
+Two categories of models were developed: a binary classification model for predicting positive or negative sentiment, and a multiclass classification model which added a Neutral class.
 In each category, four types of models were created and evaluated:, Logistic Regression, SVC, Recurrent Neural Network, Hybrid Convolutional Neural Network.

 The machine learning models were trained and evaluated on training and validation datasets respectively.
-The performance of the models was then evaluated and compared on metrics of accuracy, precision, recall, and macro averaged F1 score to determine their effectiveness in predicting sentiment about products on Twitter.
+The performance of the models was then evaluated and compared on metrics of accuracy, precision, recall, and macro-averaged F1 score to determine their effectiveness in predicting sentiment about products on Twitter.

 ## Results
 ### Binary Models